Er. Cyrus Pithawalla

 - Expensive to get and doesn’t give value for the money spent

-We are using aluminum since 1992.
-In the interim , we also used uPVC windows.
+We have been using aluminium since 1992.
+In the interim, we also used uPVC windows.
 But they have their own shortfalls.
 Customers didn’t approve it.
-There is limitation of sizes and sections in uPVC.
-We faced issues like – this section can go up to this height and this cannot, if accidentally someone puts a cigarette stub on it, it burns etc. But this is not in case of aluminium.
+There is a limitation on the sizes and sections in uPVC.
+We faced issues like – this section can go up to this height, and this cannot, if accidentally someone puts a cigarette stub on it, it burns, etc. But this is not the case with aluminium.
 Nothing will happen to aluminium windows.

-So we returned to aluminium and continuing with it.
+So we returned to aluminium and continued with it.
 I have full faith in aluminium.
 Aluminium can be extruded in any profile you want.
-You can custom design sections as per requirements.
+You can custom-design sections as per requirements.

-Coming to glass – the most important component : Initially we used green tinted glass.
-But the issue with tinted glass was that only two suppliers sold it and both have a slight variation in color.
+Coming to glass – the most important component: Initially, we used green-tinted glass.
+But the issue with tinted glass was that only two suppliers sold it, and both had a slight variation in colour.
 So I am dependent and sometimes stuck in order to complete the project with same type of glass.
 So we started using clear glass following the international trend.
-And to get better thermal values we use low E clear glass.
-In all our premium segment developments in Powai and Thane we are using double glazed windows.
+And to get better thermal values, we use low-E clear glass.
+In all our premium segment developments in Powai and Thane, we are using double-glazed windows.

-Cyrus K Pithawalla : For residential, we predominantly have sliding windows.
-We tried tilt and turn window, but it didn’t give any additional value.
+Cyrus K Pithawalla: For residential, we predominantly have sliding windows.
+We tried a tilt and turn window, but it didn’t give any additional value.
 The customers used to say – “mazanahiaya”.
 Only sometimes for kitchen windows or in the bathrooms, we use casement windows.
-Earlier we used a particular make of hardware for a long time.
-But our constant strive for innovation and improvisation led us to explore other avenues and we realized that a lot can be achieved by using correct hardware.
+Earlier, we used a particular make of hardware for a long time.
+But our constant strive for innovation and improvisation led us to explore other avenues, and we realised that a lot can be achieved by using the correct hardware.

 Bad hardware companies spoil the market.
 We stopped using one brand and switched to another for quality and performance reasons.
-This irked our previous supplier and he sent me an email asking who I am to change the specification.
+This irked our previous supplier, and he sent me an email asking who I am to change the specification.
 I asked them calmly to come and discuss.
-I explained them all the fine points and the advantages of my new choice over their product.
-I get custom made solutions for windows from my current vendor.
+I explained to them all the fine points and the advantages of my new choice over their product.
+I get custom-made solutions for windows from my current vendor.
 They couldn’t defy my decision.

 WFM: What systems do you use for Windows in your projects?

 Cyrus K Pithawalla: We used system windows for some projects.
 But it’s a huge hassle.
-Import is a problem, supply is a problem, lead times are very high and even after that one or other thing goes missing.
+Import is a problem, supply is a problem, lead times are very high, and even after that, one or another thing goes missing.
 We had a bad experience with them.
 So we design our own systems.
 We are capable of doing that.

-WFM: But now most of system companies are procuring extrusions locally.
-That is they get their designs as per their specifications extruded by Indian extrusion companies.
-This should solve import related problems?
+WFM: But now most of the system companies are procuring extrusions locally.
+That is, they get their designs as per their specifications, extruded by Indian extrusion companies.
+This should solve import-related problems?

 WFM: Do you engage any consultants to design systems for your projects?